 Introduction to RVTV Field Equipment & the fundamentals of camera, tripod and microphone operation.

-Introduction to the Principles of Editing, demonstrations of HD vs. SD program design & review of PSA Proposals.
+Introduction to the Principles of Editing, demonstrations of HD vs. SD program design & review of PSA/News Proposals.

 Project premiere!
 Attendees review projects, provide feedback and are given tips and tools for future endeavors.